-Stockholder Proposals to Be Presented at 2024 Annual Meeting
+Stockholder Proposals to Be Presented at 2026 Annual Meeting

-Our bylaws provide that, for stockholder nominations to the Board of Director or other proposals to be considered at an annual meeting, the stockholder must give timely notice thereof in writing to our Secretary at 1040 West Georgia Street, Suite 1030, Vancouver, British Columbia, Canada V6E 4H1, Attn: Secretary.
+Our bylaws provide that, for stockholder nominations to the Board of Director or other proposals to be considered at an annual meeting, the stockholder must give timely notice thereof in writing to our Secretary at either 22722 29th Drive SE, Suite 100, Bothell, Washington 98021, Attn: Secretary or 1040 West Georgia Street, Suite 1030, Vancouver, British Columbia, Canada V6E 4H1, Attn: Secretary.

-To be timely for our 2024 annual meeting of stockholders, a stockholder's notice must be delivered to or mailed and received by our Secretary at our principal executive offices not earlier than the close of business on February 8, 2024 and not later than the close of business on March 9, 2024.
+To be timely for our 2026 annual meeting of stockholders, a stockholder's notice must be delivered to or mailed and received by our Secretary at our principal executive offices not earlier than the close of business on February 4, 2026 and not later than the close of business on March 6, 2026.
 A stockholder's notice to our Secretary must set forth as to each matter the stockholder proposes to bring before the annual meeting the information required by our bylaws.

-Stockholder proposals submitted pursuant to Rule 14a-8 under the Exchange Act and intended to be presented at our 2024 Annual Meeting must be received by us not later than December 30, 2023 in order to be considered for inclusion in our proxy materials for our 2024 annual meeting of stockholders.
+Stockholder proposals submitted pursuant to Rule 14a-8 under the Exchange Act and intended to be presented at our 2026 annual meeting of stockholders must be received by us not later than December 29, 2025 in order to be considered for inclusion in our proxy materials for our 2026 annual meeting of stockholders.

-In addition to satisfying the requirements under our Bylaws, to comply with the SEC's universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 8, 2024.
+In addition to satisfying the requirements under our Bylaws, to comply with the SEC's universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than April 5, 2026.